ultravioletemulator/imperativeFiction/imperativeFiction/src/main/resources/README.txt

 Program can be built using standard Maven compilation

-mvn clean compile package -DskipTests
+mvn clean compile assembly:single  package -DskipTests